wein.plus

 Log in Become a Member

 Traditional grape press made of wood in a round shape.
 It consists of a permeable wooden casing (basket) and a metal spindle connected to the press cover.
-Newer models are completely made of metal.
+Newer models are made entirely of metal.
 Such presses are usually operated by hand.
 By slowly increasing the pressing pressure, the grapes can be gently pressed out.
-Today they are used very specifically, especially for special wines such as high-quality red wines, noble sweet wines and ice wines.
-The disadvantage is the relatively small filling quantity, but above all the strong oxidation and the big problems or effort in keeping them clean.
+Today, they are used very specifically, especially for special wines such as high-quality red wines, noble sweet wines and ice wines.
+The disadvantage is the relatively small filling quantity, but above all the strong oxidation and the great problems and effort involved in keeping them clean.

 Korbpressen - in altem Weinkeller